Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Supplementary Information

 \subsection{Polarized neutron reflectometry}

-Polarized Neutron Reflectometry (PNR) with one-dimensional spin analysis was performed at the D17 beamline at ILL, Grenoble \cite{SaerbeckThomas2018Ruot} on a $20 \times$ \SI{20}{\mm\squared} film of 60 nm Pd implanted with 30 keV Fe$^{+}$, under a saturating magnetic field.
+Polarized Neutron Reflectometry (PNR) with one-dimensional spin analysis was performed at the D17 beamline at ILL, Grenoble \cite{SaerbeckThomas2018Ruot, ILL_DOI} on a $20 \times$ \SI{20}{\mm\squared} film of 60 nm Pd implanted with 30 keV Fe$^{+}$, under a saturating magnetic field of 100 mT.
 Measuring the reflectivity of neutron spins parallel ($R^{+}$) and anti-parallel ($R^{-}$) to the magnetization of the sample allows to extract the magnetic depth profile.
 The $R^{+}$ and $R^{-}$ reflectivity curves, along with the spin asymmetry $SA=\frac{R^{+} - R^{-}}{R^{+} + R^{-}}$, were fitted simultaneously using the \textsc{GenX} program \cite{BjörckMatts2007GaeX_2, Glavic_GenX3_2}.

 Unlike the X-ray data, the magnetic depth profile obtained from PNR measures the distribution of magnetization in depth and includes contributions from both Fe and Pd.
 The PNR curves are shown in Supplementary Fig.~\ref{PNR-plot}~(b), separately recorded for the two spin channels, $R^{+}$ and $R^{-}$.
-Encoded in this data are the sample composition, layer thickness, and the magnetization.
+For implanted films, where ion mixing produces interdiffused chemical and magnetic gradients, the fit output is most robustly represented by the SLD depth profiles; a decomposition into unique layer thickness and interfacial roughness values is not physically unique.
 The Spin Asymmetry (SA) is directly proportional to the magnitude of the magnetic moment in the plane of the sample and along the quantisation axis.
 When fitting, we account for some Cr being implanted into the film as a result of knock-on collisions from the capping layer, based on previous results \cite{Vantaraki_inhomogeneities_2}.

 The neutron reflectivity with spins parallel ($R^{+}$) and antiparallel ($R^{-}$) is fitted to a structural and magnetic model of neutron scattering length densities as a function of depth using the GenX program.
 The magnetic SLD is proportional to the in-plane magnetization as a function of depth ($\rho_{\mathrm{m}} = 2.91044\times 10^{-12}\,$Å$\mathrm{^{-2}\,m\,A^{-1}}\times M_{\perp}[\mathrm{Am^{-1}}]$).
 The spin asymmetry SA, highlighting only the magnetic contribution to the reflectivity, has been fitted simultaneously.
 Whilst the magnetic profile appears broader, the magnetic moment remains confined to within approximately \SI{15}{nm} of the surface.
 Since PNR measures the total magnetic moment, any induced magnetization in the Pd layer extends the magnetic thickness beyond the Fe-implanted region itself.